Willyb15/Data-Science-Python/week3/day5-intro_to_functions/matt_drury/script.md

 #### Example: Get n'th Letter

 Ok.
-Let's *generalize* the functon from the last example.
+Let's *generalize* the function from the last example.
 Instead of always getting the fist letter, let's:

   - Have our function take **two parameters**, `string` and `n`.
   - Return the `n`'th character of the string.

-Our `def` should look lik this:
+Our `def` should look like this:

 ```python
 def get_nth_letter(string, n):